8 unforgettable reasons to visit Paris

 Here are some notable landmarks in Paris that draw tourists to the city:

 The Eiffel Tower

 As one of the most famous monuments in the entire world, the Eiffel Tower has become a symbol of Paris.
-Made of wrought-iron and standing at 324 meters tall, the Eiffel Tower is a sight to see.
-At night time the tower lights up in shimmering gold, and there are nice gardens surrounding the tower that make for a once in a lifetime picnic spot.
+Made of wrought iron and standing 324 meters tall, the Eiffel Tower is a sight to see.
+At night time the tower lights up in shimmering gold, and there are nice gardens surrounding the tower that make for a once-in-a-lifetime picnic spot.

 Tickets to enter and climb the Eiffel Tower vary; it costs €7 if you are willing to climb the stairs and €11 to take the elevator, and there are different prices for different age groups.
 The line also gets very long, so try to arrive early.

 The Louvre Museum